East Hampton Town to Take Over 911 Calls

-The Town of East Hampton is asking Suffolk County to take over answering the town’s 911 calls after the town declined to renew its decades-long partnership with the Village of East Hampton, officials said.
+The Town of East Hampton is planning to take over answering its 911 calls after the town declined to renew its decades-long partnership with the Village of East Hampton, officials said.

 The town requested the change after contract negotiations broke down with the village, which will stop answering the town’s 911 calls and forwarding calls to town police dispatchers at the end of this year.